-The development board allows the Laird Bluetooth module to be connected to a PC.
-The development board provides RS-232 level conversion through a standard 9-way D type connector to all pins of the 40-way Hirose connector supplied on the carrier board onto which the BT73O series module is soldered.
-A separate connector is provided for PCM audio use with the BT73O series modules.
-This 10-way PCM connector is provided for use with external codec boards (not supplied); reference design application notes are available from Laird but Laird does not guarantee the availability of any component mentioned within.
+The development board allows the Laird Bluetooth Module to be connected to a PC.
+The development board provides RS-232 level conversion through a standard 9-way D type connector to all pins of the 40-way Hirose connectors used by the Bluetooth modules.
+A separate connector is provided for PCM audio use with the 40 way Laird Bluetooth modules.
+This 10 way PCM connector is provided for use with external codec boards (not supplied); reference design application notes are available from Laird but Laird does not guarantee the availability of any component mentioned within.